Angelina-Kochikov-QA/quiz-app/README.md

 - **Score displaying:** Keep track of your scores for each quiz and challenge yourself to improve.

-- **Time tracking:** Keep an eye on how many munites are left to finish quiz.
+- **Time tracking:** Keep an eye on how many minutes are left to finish the quiz.

-- **Responsive Design:** Enjoy the quiz on different devices, thanks to the responsive design that adapts to various screen sizes.